-Most of you reading this article probably will never make a sandblast sign, but if you want to know about the process of sandblasting signs, this article will be very informative in that regard.
+Most of you reading this article probably will never make sandblasting signs, but if you want to know about the process of making them, this article will be very informative in that regard.

-Wood, logically, was the first material used to create a sandblasted sign, and is still widely used for making sandblasted wooden signs.
-In sandblasting wood signs, typically we prime the wood, then apply a “blast mask,” then blast the sign with an abrasive.
+Wood, logically, was the first material used, and is still widely used today.
+With wood, typically we prime it, then apply a “blast mask,” then blast the sign with an abrasive.
 The soft part of the grain is blasted away with an abrasive as described above.

 The two main types of woods used in sandblasting signs are Western Red Cedar and Redwood.
 These are both beautiful softwoods that are at their most attractive when their natural beauty is allowed to show through.
 The signage to the right is an example of a hand-painted and natural wood-grained made of Western Red Cedar, indigenous to the region where this is placed near the Idaho border in NE Washington State.
 Incidentally, your’s truly painted the centerpiece.

 The drawbacks of this type are several.
 High maintenance is the main complaint, particularly if one has natural wood grain as the display above has.
 Because wood expands and contracts seasonally, it tends to wick moisture through any paint or stain or sealant when micro-fracturing occurs in the paint due to this expansion and contraction.
 Once moisture gets behind the paint, it will tend to work paint loose along these micro-fractures, and the signage will begin to shed paint over a 3 to 10 year period, depending on the severity of the climate, sunlight, and other weather factors.